 Fill Your Walls With Personality

 Rethink your notion of wall art – it’s not just prints and pictures that can adorn your walls.
-You can hang up a rug for instant texture and pattern to your walls.
-A woven seagrass matt from India or a rug from Marrakesh will tell of your travels abroad.
+You can hang up a rug for instant texture and pattern to your space.
+A woven seagrass matt from India or a rug from Marrakech will signpost to your travels abroad.
 It seems a shame to hide pretty vintage dresses – or a finely printed kimono – inside a wardrobe.

 We all have pieces of clothing that tell a story so display your beloved garments for all to see.
 A length of patterned wallpaper washi taped to the wall will make a pretty backdrop to your belongs.

-Note cards with a sentimental scribble, or a post card with a quote on it – when tucked into the frame of a mirror makes and unexpected alternative to the usual photos memorabilia.
-Incorporating a quote or the words of our favourite poem or song into your interior instantly personalises the space.
-Using words as decoration allows you to introduce a true sense of self to your interiors.
+Note cards with a sentimental scribble, or a postcard with a quote on it – when tucked into the frame of a mirror makes and unexpected alternative to the usual photos memorabilia.
+Incorporating a quote or the words of our favourite poem or song gives your interior personality.

 Look twice at everything in your home.
 As no matter how inexpensive or ordinary these items maybe there is an innate beauty in everything – as long as it is displayed with love.